Echeveria 'Morning Beauty'

 Morning Beauty Echeveria

-Echeveria 'Morning Beauty' is a small, solitary succulent plant with up to 4 inches (10 cm) wide rosettes of numerous (50 or more), densely crowded, blue-gray, glaucous leaves with long, tapering leaf tips and fine, pink to red margins that are slightly keeled on the upper surface.
-The yellow-orange flowers are borne on several erect, then curving over, unbranched stems in spring.
+Echeveria 'Morning Beauty', also known as Echeveria subsessilis, is a small succulent with solitary rosettes of numerous, densely crowded leaves.
+Rosettes are up to 4 inches (10 cm) in diameter.
+Leaves are glaucous, blue-gray, with long, tapering leaf tips and fine, pink to red margins slightly keeled on the upper surface.
+The yellow-orange flowers are borne on several erect, then curving over, unbranched stems.
+They appear in spring.

 How to Grow and Care